ibm-cloud-docs/schematics/troubleshooting/apply_resource_group.md

 # Why can't {{site.data.keyword.bpshort}} find your resource group?
 {: #rg-not-found}

 When you run an {{site.data.keyword.bplong_notm}} plan or apply action, the resource group that you try to retrieve by using the `ibm_resource_group` data source cannot be found.
-Following error message are received.
+The following error message is thrown.
 {: tsSymptoms}

 ```text